NikaYz/Face-Mask-Detection-Segmentation/README.md

 ## Steps taken to achieve each task

 ### Feature Extraction
+To extract meaningful features from the dataset, we used Histogram of Oriented Gradients (HOG).

+- **Grayscale Conversion:** Images were first converted to grayscale to reduce complexity and focus on structural features rather than color.
+- **Resizing:** Images were resized to **64x64 pixels** to standardize the input dimensions for the model.
+- **HOG Features:** The HOG method was applied to each image to capture gradient information, which is useful for edge detection and texture patterns.
+The parameters used were:
+  - **Pixels per cell:** (8, 8)
+  - **Cells per block:** (2, 2)
+  - **Feature vector:** True (flatten the HOG features into a single vector).

+This resulted in a vector of features that was then fed into machine learning classifiers.

 ### Model training

+#### SVM (Support Vector Machine)
+- Used with hyperparameter tuning via GridSearchCV.

+#### Random Forest Classifier
+- Optimized using GridSearchCV.

+#### Multi-Layer Perceptron (MLP) Neural Network
+- Tuned for hidden layer sizes and iterations.

 #### CNN
 Built a **CNN** with **two convolutional layers**, followed by **ReLU activations**, **max pooling**, and **fully connected layers** for classification.